plone/training/deployment/ansible.rst

 ============

 Ansible is installed on the orchestrating computer -- typically your desktop or laptop.
-It is a large Python application (though a fraction the size of Plone!) that needs many specific Python packages from the Python Package Index (PyPI).
+It is a large Python application (though a fraction the size of Plone!) that needs specific Python packages from the Python Package Index (PyPI).

 That makes Ansible a strong candidate for a Python :program:`virtualenv` installation If you don't have :program:`virtualenv` installed on your computer, do it now.